 Residence for Adults with Mental Illness West Nassau Residence

 West Nassau Residence is a home in Elmont for adults over 18 with a persistent mental illness.
 West Nassau Residence is a 24-hour supervised community residence that serves men and women who suffer from mental illness.
 The residential program assists its consumers in learning the skills necessary to move on to a more independent living environment.

 Co-ed, ages 18-59

-- Psychiatrically disabled adults who are in need of a structured and supportive setting in the community.
+- Adults with persistent mental illness who are in need of a structured and supportive setting in the community.

 - Individuals may have a secondary substance abuse diagnoses, but West Nassau does not offer substance abuse services.
 Consumers would need to secure these services at outpatient clinics or programs.